 What To Avoid On Your Driver’s Test

 One of the common reasons why people fail the driving test is forgetting to fasten their seat belt.
+Why?
+Because according to the National Highway Traffic Safety Administration, seat belt use reduces the risk of fatal injury to front-seat passengers by 45% and the risk of moderate-to-critical injury by 50%.
 While this is such a basic and simple task, many test-takers forget to do so.
 Failing to fasten your seat belt can lead to an automatic fail on your test.

 Another mistake that can lead to automatic fails is making rolling stops or incomplete stops at stop signs.
-This is considered illegal in all states.
+In fact, this is considered illegal in all states.
+According to the California Department of Motor Vehicles, drivers are required to come to a complete stop at stop signs and red lights before proceeding, and failure to do so can result in points being deducted or even an automatic fail on the driving test.
 Thus, you must totally avoid it during the driving test.
 Make complete stops.

 Test takers tend to drive too fast due to nervousness or anxiety during the test.
-Try to remain as calm as possible and drive within the speed limit.
+Driving too fast is a common mistake on a driver’s exam because it increases the risk of accidents and violations of traffic laws.
+According to the National Highway Traffic Safety Administration, speeding is a contributing factor in about one-third of all traffic fatalities in the United States.
+So try to remain as calm as possible and drive within the speed limit.
 In most states, driving too quickly or over the allowed speed results in immediate failure on the test.

 In trying to avoid driving too fast, people tend to drive too slowly.
 This is another mistake that you must avoid.
 Driving slow is just as dangerous as driving fast.
 To be safe, always be mindful of the speed limit and drive within the allowed speed.
 You may benefit from taking a defensive driving course so you get confident in your skills during driving exams.